Gã-Dangme: Funerals and "fantasy" coffins

 The use of these fantasy coffins is rooted in Ga religious beliefs of the afterlife.
 They believe that death is not the end and that life continues in the next world in the same way it did on Earth.
-Deceased ancestors are also thought to be much more powerful than the living and able to influence their living decendents.
+Deceased ancestors are also thought to be much more powerful than the living and able to influence their living descendants.
 This is why families do everything they can to ensure that a dead person is sympathetic towards them.
 In funerals, the size and the success of the burial service and the usage of an exclusive coffin reflects the social status of the deceased.

 Ga coffins are only seen on the day of the burials when they are buried with the deceased.
 They often symbolise the dead people's professions, so that the deceased may be thought to continue with their earthly profession in the afterlife.
 Certain shapes, such as a sword or chair coffin, have royal or priestly symbolism with a magical and religious function.
 Only people with the appropriate status are allowed to be buried in these types of coffins.
 Various creatures, such as lions, cockerels, and crabs represent clan totems.
 Only the heads of the families concerned are permitted to be buried in clan-specific coffins.
 Many coffin shapes also evoke proverbs, which are interpreted in different ways by the Ga.
 Design coffins have been used since around the 1950s, especially in rural Ga groups with traditional beliefs, and have now become an integral part of Ga burial culture.

 Today, figural coffins are made in several workshops in Togo and Greater Accra.
 Popular coffinmakers are, for example, Cedi and Eric Adjetey Anang of Kane Kwei Carpentry Workshop, Paa Joe, Daniel Mensah and Kudjoe Affutu.
 Most of the figural coffins are used for funerals, only a few are exported for international art exhibitions.